fbpx

 2) Read the course assignments ahead of time and make a semester plan.

 In a recorded course, staying organized is key!
-Browse the coursework for the entire semester so you have an idea of what your workload will be.
-Since recorded courses are completed on your own timetable, it’s helpful to have a sense of how that work needs to be divided.
-For example, “Okay, there are 15 classes and 5 labs, which means my son needs to be completing a lab every three weeks,” or “Looks like the book is 400 pages; she needs to read about 35 pages per week.”
-This helps the student understand what they need to be doing weekly and how to gauge progress.
+Browse the coursework for the entire semester, so you have an idea of what your workload will be.
+Since recorded courses are completed on your own timetable, it’s helpful to understand how that work needs to be divided.
+For example, “Okay, there are 15 classes and five labs, which means my son needs to be completing a lab every three weeks,” or “Looks like the book is 400 pages; she needs to read about 35 pages per week.”
+This helps the students understand what they need to be doing weekly and how to gauge progress.

 3) Have a dedicated day and time to watch the recordings.

-Since recorded classes can be watched anytime, it can be tempting to procrastinate.
+Since recorded classes can be watched anytime, procrastinating can be tempting.
 Students prone to procrastination or who are “organizationally challenged” should keep a planner and dedicate a specific day & time for their recorded classes and coursework.
-“I will watch the history class every Wednesday after lunch”, or “Thursday morning is when I work on chemistry homework.”
+“I will watch the history class every Wednesday after lunch,” or “Thursday morning is when I work on chemistry homework.”
 This injects structure into the recorded format and keeps students accountable.
 Obviously, you want to maintain the flexibility that recorded courses allow.
 However, setting aside a dedicated time will go a long way.
-If your student is taking multiple recorded courses, I recommend organizing them on a spreadsheet to keep everything straight (see Homeschool Connections Free Forms).
+If your student takes multiple recorded courses, I recommend organizing them on a spreadsheet to keep everything straight (see Homeschool Connections Free Forms).

 4) Have a notebook available for class notes each session.

 This is honestly something students should do for any course, live or recorded.
-However, in recorded courses, it is of special importance.
-In a recorded class it is easier to disengage, to feel like you are passively “watching” something instead of participating in a real class.
-Taking notes helps connect the student with the instruction and it builds a sense of participation that is essential to an enjoyable course experience.
+However, in recorded courses, it is of particular importance.
+In a recorded class, it is easier to disengage and feel like you are passively “watching” something instead of participating in a real class.
+Taking notes helps connect the student with the instruction, and it builds a sense of participation that is essential to an enjoyable course experience.

 5) Pause and finish later if you get burned out or need more time.